ellysh/video-game-bots/InGameBots/example.md

 ![Diablo 2 Player](diablo-player.png)

 There are two windows in this screenshot.
 Left window contains the common information about a player character like his name "Kain", class "Paladin", level and experience points.
 This information available at the top of the window.
 Also below there are attributes, that define a behavior of the character in the game process.
-For example the "Strength" attribute defines a damage amount which will be delivered to the monsters.
+For example the "Strength" attribute defines a damage amount that will be delivered to the monsters.

 Right window contains a tree of the character's skills.
 There are special abilities and combos that allow you to make a more damage or to improve significantly the character's attributes.
 Each skill have a level.
 It defines, how effective usage of this skill will be.
 You can get more details about parameters and skills of player character in the [wiki page](http://diablo.gamepedia.com/Classes_%28Diablo_II%29)

 Diablo 2 has the single player and multiplayer game modes.
 We will consider the single player mode only.
 It allows us to stop the game at any moment and to explore its memory without any time limitations.
 Otherwise the game client, who does not respond to the game server's requests, will be disconnected.
 This limitation does not allow us to use a debugger and to stop the game application for investigation its internals.

 Diablo 2 is available for buying at the [Blizzard Entertainment website](https://eu.battle.net/shop/en/product/diablo-ii).
 There is an open source game with a [Flare](http://flarerpg.org/) name, that is available for free.
 It has the very close game mechanics and interface to the Diablo 2 ones.
 You can use the Flare game to try methods of memory investigation, that are described in this chapter.
 All these methods are applicable to the Flare game too.
+The main difference between the processes of analysis Diablo 2 and Flare games is a complexity.
+Diablo 2 has much more library modules and game objects in the memory than the Flare one.
+Thus analysis of Diablo 2 game memory requires much more efforts.

 ## Bot Overview

-You can find detailed articles by Jan Miller about hacking Diablo 2 game.
+You can find detailed articles by Jan Miller about hacking the Diablo 2 game.
 This is a first [article](http://extreme-gamerz.org/diablo2/viewdiablo2/hackingdiablo2).
 This is a second [article](http://www.battleforums.com/threads/howtohackd2-edition-2.111214/).
-Approaches, that are described in the articles, are focused to the changing of a normal behavior of the game.
+Approaches, that are described in the articles, are focused to the changing a normal behavior of the game.
 These changes of the application behavior is named "hacks".
 But a bot application should behave in the different manner.
 The bot should not affect a normal behavior of the game application.
 Instead it should analyze a state of the game objects and modify it.
 Meanwhile the game application is still working within its normal algorithms.
 Only state of the objects are changed but this state is still valid according to the game mechanics.

 Our sample in-game bot will have a very simple algorithm: